I blame it all on Cliff D.

 And that’s when it dawned on me – My car is not here!

 I thought about it a bit longer.
-When I got out to go inside, I was sitting in a flat area, so even though it was a stick shift, I didn’t set the parking break.
+When I got out to go inside, I was sitting in a flat area, so even though it was a stick shift, I didn’t set the parking brake.
 But when I got out of the car, I was so mad, I had slammed the door.
 I must have set it into motion.

 I took off running down the driveway in sheer panic and then something caught my eye far off to the right in a gathering of trees.
 There they were…my headlights.
 Sticking straight up in the air.
 My brain couldn’t comprehend it.